Want to jump straight to the best ETF broker? Check out Interactive Brokers.

-The fund is unique because instead of investing exclusively in the largest oil and gas extraction companies in the United States, the fund also seeks to balance out its portfolio with the inclusion of stocks associated with subsidiary industries, including construction and drilling equipment manufacturers.
+The fund is unique because instead of investing exclusively in the largest oil and gas extraction companies in the United States, the fund also seeks to balance out its portfolio with stocks associated with subsidiary industries like construction and drilling equipment manufacturers.

-Some of the fund’s largest holdings are in the ProPetro Holding Corporation, the Keane Group Inc., and RPC Inc., and the fund attempts to weight small-, mid- and large-cap stocks equally for a more diverse portfolio offering.
+Some of the fund’s largest holdings are in the ProPetro Holding Corporation, the Keane Group Inc. and RPC Inc. The fund attempts to weight small-, mid- and large-cap stocks equally for a more diverse portfolio offering.

 This makes the SPDR S&P Oil & Gas Equipment & Services ETF a less risky option when compared to other oil ETFs on the market.

-Though the oil industry shows no signs of slowing down in the coming years, investors should understand that the oil sector has shown losses since 2014 due to an overabundance of crude oil and downward-driven prices.
+The oil industry shows no signs of slowing down in the coming years, and investors should understand that the oil sector has shown losses since 2014 due to overabundance and downward-driven prices.
 As you can see, each oil ETF has its own pros and cons, allowing you to choose an aggressive or conservative approach to oil investment.

-You can protect yourself against loss by making oil ETFs only a small percentage of your portfolio and balance out your selections with an investment in a total market index fund in case the oil industry continues to deal with oversupply and low prices.
+You can protect yourself against losses by making oil ETFs only a small percentage of your portfolio.
+Balance your selections with an investment in a total market index fund in case the oil industry continues to deal with oversupply and low prices.